rkluger68/cpycourse/docs/training/tutorial.md

 ***while-statement***

-The Python `while-statement` can be viewed as a representative of what Wikipedia calls a [condition-controlled-loop] (https://en.wikipedia.org/wiki/Control_flow#Condition-controlled_loops).
+The Python `while-statement` can be viewed as a representative of what Wikipedia calls a [condition-controlled-loop](https://en.wikipedia.org/wiki/Control_flow#Condition-controlled_loops).
 In a `while`-loop a condition-variable is set before and changed within the `while`-loop.

 `while`-loop example